 What if I can’t afford new contact lenses?

 Patients over-wearing contacts is a common problem that eye care professionals are faced with.
+This includes sleeping in contacts that are not specifically designed for extended wear.
 This can stem from a multitude of reasons, but the most common reasons are usually due to financial reasons or poor/miscommunication between the doctor and the patient, which leaves the contact lens wearer “guessing” when to discard their lenses.

 If you are having trouble affording new contacts, speak with your eye care provider about alternative options.
 He or she will be able to provide you with several different lens types (daily, bi-weekly, monthly) from different manufacturers to meet your needs.
 You should also look into manufacturer rebates and use sites like ours to find the best prices for your contacts.